sssssrrt01/cse15l-lab-reports/lab-report-1.md

 ## Using `cat`
 ![Image](https://sssssrrt01.github.io/cse15l-lab-reports/cat.png)
-Using ls without arguments shows the path of the current working directory.
+Using cat without arguments will take in keyboard inputs, and duplicate them.

-Using ls with a directory will show the paths of that directory.
+Using cat with directories will show a message that both arguments are directories and will not do anything.

-Using ls with a file argument will bounce an error.
+Using cat with files will concatenate the contents of the files.